 Why didn't we try this earlier?

 At this point, several German officers decide they've had enough, and try to save Germany from total destruction under Hitler's rule.
-There had been mild resistance within Germany to the Nazis and Hitler ever since they came to power in 1933, mostly from members of the officer corps who were more traditional and conservative in their politics.
-However, the spectacular victories in Poland and France quelled these notions for a bit, until the Eastern Front became a massive, endless retreat.
-On July 20, 1944, Colonel-Count Claus von Stauffenberg plants a bomb in Hitler's "Wolf's Lair" field headquarters during a staff meeting.
+There had been mild resistance within Germany to the Nazis and Hitler when they came to power in 1933, for even though the officer corps was fond of the 'good old days' when the military was much bigger and wielded more political influence they weren't Nazis (with all the concentrated crazy that entailed).
+However, due to the expansion and politicisation of the military this 'resistance' was confined to only the highest ranks of the military (e.g. 'the Generals' plot' to assassinate Hitler if he tried to declare war on Czechoslovakia).
+By 1940, this 'resistance' consisted solely of trying to steer German foreign policy and strategic direction down what they deemed to be the most sensible path and by 1941 even the army was enthusiastically issuing proclamations to the effect that War Crimes wouldn't exist in coming Soviet-German war.
+This is because they didn't want to miss out on the opportunity to score points with Hitler by proving their commitment to the National Socialist cause and contributing to the 'Germanification' of the USSR through the extermination of her peoples, though in practice this was mostly to be done under the 'Hunger Plan' to just steal all their food and trust that starvation and disease would do most of the work (thus solving the Wehrmacht's inability to supply her troops with sufficient food into the bargain).
+However, this changed in late 1943.
+Germany's ability to launch strategic offensives had been in steady decline (due largely to her continuous and crippling loss of trucks), but this had been codified during Unternehmen Zitadelle that summer (Germany's third-last offensive, and the biggest of these three).
+Worse, Germany's mobile ('motorised' and 'panzer') forces were all but destroyed during the Soviets' follow-up campaigns in the summer, autumn, and winter of 1943 and while new forces were fielded, they were inexperienced and just a bit rubbish at their jobs (despite their better-quality weaponry).
+Basically, Germany was stuck on the defensive and was facing powers with more than five times her industrial capacity and manpower.
+There was absolutely no way, in short, that Germany could win.
+But the Allies and Soviets had declared they would never make peace with madmen like Hitler and his cronies.
+Seizing on these Exact Words (okay, they weren't Exact Words, but they read between the lines of their enemies' declarations) a minority of Germany's officers, most of them from the pre-Nazi days, think that a negotiated peace might still be possible with a different leadership.
+On July 20 1944, one month after the destruction of a third of Germany's entire army in Operation Bagration and the Anglo-American landings in France (Operation Overlord), Colonel Count Claus von Stauffenberg plants a bomb in Hitler's "Wolf's Lair" field headquarters during a staff meeting.
 As part of the plan, other German officers prepare to initiate Operation Valkyrie, a contingency plan to use reserve Army units to secure the German home front in the event of a breakdown in command and control or a POW/slave labor uprising.
 The conspirators also carefully reword the orders to allow for the arrest of top SS and Nazi officials.
-However, Stauffenberg is interrupted and only packs half the planned amount of explosives into the bomb, which also detonates on the other side of a table leg, creating just enough of a shield for Hitler to survive the bombing with relatively minor wounds.
+However, Stauffenberg is interrupted and only arms half the planned amount of explosives in the bomb, which also detonates on the other side of a table leg from its target, creating just enough of a shield for Hitler to survive the bombing with relatively minor wounds.
 While they had intended to launch Valkyrie even if Hitler survived, the plotters in Berlin nonetheless waste several crucial hours waiting for confirmation that he had been killed.
 By the end of the day, the plot is in shambles and Stauffenberg is summarily executed along with his closest co-conspirators.
 Hitler's distrust and paranoia of his armed forces predictably gets worse in the wake of the failed coup, and more than 5,000 people are executed in connection to the plot by the end of the war.
 Among these is the famed Erwin Rommel, whose direct connection with the plot (like many others who died) was dubious at best.

 The Allies bicker, not 'quite' unlike little old women